gilescope/dotsamatown-visual-history/chapter2.md

 ![banners](chapter2/Screenshot%20from%202022-05-01%2012-19-50.png)

-But maybe better on the floor
+But maybe better on the floor...

 ![banner-floor](chapter2/Screenshot%20from%202022-05-01%2021-15-10.png)